Object-Guided Visual Tokens: Eliciting Compositional Reasoning

 The OGVT are then given as input to a Large Language Model together with Textual Tokens to produce an output.

-The ❄️ (snowflake) and 🔥 (fire) represent modules whose parameters are kept frozen or turned on.
+The ❄️ (snowflake) and 🔥 (fire) symbols in Figure 1 represent modules whose parameters are kept frozen or turned on.

 LoRA emphasizes that not all parameters of the LLM are unfrozen, only the LoRA layers.